debjohnson33/sinatra-parts-cms/README.md

 # Parts Management System

 This Sinatra app allows a user to sign up and keep track of the parts they have in stock.
 It is built in a generic way so each user can have different types of parts; i.e. one user with auto parts and another user with small enginge parts.
+To see the app on heroku go to:

+http://sinatra-parts-cms.herokuapp.com/  (Username: Test Password: Test)

 ## Installation